Implementing Effective Clinical Protocols to Reduce Diagnostic and Treatment Delays in Patients with

 Once you’ve finished the interventions and have introduced the recommended process changes, it’s time to put them to the test!

-• Return this digital QI portal after a minimum of
+• Return to this digital QI portal after a minimum of

 • Re-assess your action plan to see what improvements were realized